nitzanlab/scPrisma/docs/index.rst

 -------
 In addition to the circular topology, it is possible to enhance/filter out a topology which is represented by a covaraince matrix designed by the user.

+The principles we use for creating a theoretical covariance matrix are as follows:

+1. scPrisma is intended for continuous topologies, particularly circular topologies for which a closed formula for the spectrum exists.
+The optimal design approach is to construct a similar "toy model" as done for the circular topology in the "Methods" section, determine its corresponding covariance matrix, and conduct numerical eigen decomposition.
+Note that, as stated in the discussion, reconstructing complex topologies other than cyclic would be difficult.

+2. The covariance matrix should be a symmetric positive semi-definite matrix (to allow for numerical eigendecomposition) with ones on the diagonal of the matrix.

+3. In certain situations, it is advisable to remove the dominant eigenvector, particularly when it is an 'offset' eigenvector, such as in the case of a cyclic covariance matrix where the leading eigenvector is a constant eigenvector.

 Reconstruction
 ~~~~~~~~~~
+As explained in the manuscript, the reconstruction task is very challenging for non-trivial topologies.
+Therefore, it is recomended to use experimental prior knowledge for this task, or use tools like `novoSpaRc <https://novosparc.readthedocs.io/>`_.